rohitbrk/WebRTC/text-chat-app/README.md

 This is just a simple text based chat application built using WebRTC

-Using WebRTC, we can transfers data from one system to other system without a intermediate server
+Using WebRTC, we can transfer data from one system to other system without a intermediate server.
+(Anyway, we need a server to initiate the connection.
+The purpose of the server is to let two parties know their addresses.
+But in this example, we won't be using a server.
+We will be just manually copy-paste the addresses)

 Here in the application: